Finding essentials while at home with the kids - ordering online

 What a year this week has been!
 As we're quarantined for 14 days, we've been brainstorming about relevant and helpful subjects to write about for during these testing times with the coronavirus or COVID-19 (which word is even the right one to use there?).
 One thing I do know is it's turning all our lives upside down, and it's pretty tricky to try to work from home and keep the kids amused at the same time.

 We decided from this personal experience that it's great to keep busy, and it's even greater when we can make suggestions for eco-friendly projects for the whole family if stuck in quarantine or locked in at home during social distancing.
-We've come up with some great ideas and those will be published over the next few weeks (suggestions welcome in the comments below too), but as we were doing our research, we discovered something we decided we wanted to share quickly - because helping people make better and eco-friendly choices in their homes and day-to-day life is all part of what we do but especially so at the moment.
+So to keep us going until rapid and accurate coronavirus testing is possible, and we're all vaccinated, we've come up with some great ideas and those will be published over the next few weeks (suggestions welcome in the comments below too), but as we were doing our research, we discovered something we decided we wanted to share quickly - because helping people make better and eco-friendly choices in their homes and day-to-day life is all part of what we do but especially so at the moment.

 Ordering stuff online is getting hard!

 As soon as we started looking online for products we would need, to check stock and make sure our suggestions were going to be possible to do, we were suprised to see how many products online were out of stock or on extended delivery.
 (And ok, we may have been tempted to do a few searches for essentials while we were there, because SO many supermarkets don't even tell you when they are out of an item until only a quarter of your order turns up!)
 Anyhow...

 Maybe some folks are being a little selfish and over-ordering toilet rolls, sanitizer and sanitizing wipes, but smart door locks?
 Really??
 Wow, ok...

 While we were searching to see if we could get around this to find some shortcuts and tips on how to track down essential products online, we stumbled across the following useful hack -